Our story begins in an apartment in Paris.

-After arriving in Halifax, I saw an interesting word in the Tim Hortons (Canada’s favourite but low-quality coffee chain) in the airport.
+After arriving in Halifax, I saw an interesting word in the Tim Hortons (Canada’s favourite coffee chain, which survives due to its image in the culture and not due to its mediocre coffee and food) in the airport.

 Necessary background information: In France, there is an ongoing debate that continues to divide an otherwise very-united nation (Je plaisante, bien sûr…): should a sweet pastry, similar in texture to a croissant but in a rectangular shape and with chocolate chunks in it, be called a pain au chocolat (“bread with chocolate”) or chocolatine?
 In France’s south-west regions, it’s called a chocolatine, but in most of the rest of the country, pain au chocolat is used.

 Back in the Halifax airport: I saw that Tim Hortons has made their tie-breaking contribution, and the correct term has been decided: chocolatine.

 Leave it to Canada to solve this debate.
 You’re welcome, France!

 After a simple seven-hour flight turned into a three-flight, thirty-hour odyssey, I was so relieved to arrive in Halifax.
 After enjoying the Tim Hortons chocolatine discovery for a few minutes, I met my uncle and aunt outside the airport.
 My summer adventures were about to truly begin!